gchq/Gaffer/example/example-graph/src/main/resources/example/gettingstarted/12/walkthrough.md

 ${GET_A-B_EDGE_RESULT}
 ```

-This is not very illuminating as this just shows the default 'toString()' method on the sketch.
+This is not very illuminating as this just shows the default `toString()`` method on the sketch.
 To get value from it we need to call a method on the ReservoirItemsUnion object:
 ${GET_SAMPLE_FOR_EDGE_A_B_SNIPPET}

 The results contain a random sample of the strings added to the edge: